 It is the responsibility of the PQS to verify and hold evidence of a student’s eligibility at enrolment for concessional status.

-The amount provided by the Certificate 3 Guarantee will vary depending on the course chosen and your needs.
+The amount provided by the Higher Level Skills program will vary depending on the course chosen and your needs.
 If you hold a health care or pensioner concession card you will receive a higher subsidy.

 No – you will not be required to pay back any of the government subsidy paid to the training provider.
 But it is very important that you clarify with each training provider the terms and conditions of their refund policy should you decide to discontinue training.